-Have you ever tried macro photography of flowers or tiny insects with your iPhone?
+Have you ever tried iPhone macro photography?
 It’s virtually impossible.

-If you get too close to your subject, your image ends up looking blurry.
+If you get too close to your subject, your image ends up blurry.
 However, with a few simple modifications, you can quickly turn your device into the ultimate macro photography machine.

 Now’s the perfect time to get into macro smartphone photography.
 Keep reading because we have a few useful tips to help you get started.